Lasting Legacy of Patrick Ewing: A Look at the Influence on History

 How the contributions of Patrick Ewing continue to shape the world today.

-Patrick Ewing is a Jamaican-American former professional basketball player and current basketball ambassador for the New York Knicks.
-As one of basketball's greatest centers, Ewing spent the majority of his career with the Knicks, leading them to prominence in the 1990s.
-He also had brief periods with the Seattle SuperSonics and Orlando Magic before retiring.
+Patrick Ewing, a Jamaican-American former professional basketball player and current coach, is celebrated as one of the greatest centers in NBA history.
+He spent the majority of his career as the starting center for the New York Knicks, leading them to prominence in the 1990s.
+He finished his career with short stints with the Seattle SuperSonics and Orlando Magic.
+Today, he serves as a basketball ambassador for the Knicks.

 In 1996, Patrick Ewing was selected as one of the 50 Greatest Players in NBA History.